 If you fail to repay the lender, the lender will usually pursue you for the money before approaching the guarantor.
 However, in some circumstances, the lender may chose to go after the guarantor first.
 For example the lender may prefer to ask the guarantor for the money before enforcing the security (which can be a lengthy and complicated process).
 This does not mean you can take out unsecured personal loans and rely on the guarantors to repay them.
 Once the guarantor has repaid the debt on your behalf, the guarantor has the same rights against you as the lender had against you, and can personally pursue you for the debt that they repaid on your behalf.

 The rule of thumb, no matter what you need a personal loan for, is to borrow only what you have capacity to repay.
 Ask yourself: Can I service these loan repayments with my current income?
 If the answer is ‘no’, then you should reconsider the amount you are borrowing or the type of loan you are considering.
-Make sure a lawyer reviews the terms of the loan agreement and any security documents before you enter into any documents.
+It is a good idea to find a lawyer to review the terms of the loan agreement and any security documents, to ensure you are aware of your responsibilities prior to getting a loan.

 Was this article helpful?